IBMStreams/streamsx.elasticsearch/README.md

 Refer to official [Download and Installation Steps](https://www.elastic.co/downloads/elasticsearch).

+#### Install Elasticsearch Mapper Size Plugin
+The mapper size plugin gives the ElasticsearchSink the ability to query the size of documents indexed.
+Some metrics will only display once this plugin is installed.

 ### SPLDOC documentation

 You can generate HTML from the SPLDOC with the following commands: